History of The Century House

 “You’re crazy for trying to put a restaurant out there Jim” said the unbelieving.
 But Jim and Dorothy knew that the only way from New York City to Montreal was to travel Route 9 through upstate New York, right in front of their new Restaurant.
 Jim and Dorothy risked everything to buy this “Century old” farmhouse in the middle of nowhere on Albany-Saratoga Road in Latham, NY.
 The home had nothing but cows and orchards for neighbors.

 It was a beautiful golden autumn in 1949.
 America was surging in greatness due to the efforts of “the greatest generation”.
-Jim and Dorothy O’ Hearn, along with their children and extended family were busy fixing, painting, patching, planting, decorating, and sprucing up the old farmhouse from the early 1800’s that was to be their new home and business dream: A Hotel & Restaurant.
+Jim and Dorothy O’ Hearn, along with their children and extended family were busy fixing, painting, patching, planting, decorating, and sprucing up the Federal brick estate house from the early 1800’s that was to be their new home and business dream: A Hotel & Restaurant.

 Jim, Dorothy, their sons Tim and Kevin and soon to follow, daughter Susan, moved in upstairs in the farmhouse and served their guests in their own living and dining rooms and provided a warm comfortable rest with excellent meals and service that made you never want to leave.